 From simple one-click interactions like balance checking to complex multiple API actions like booking flight tickets, the move towards a cashless economy is slow but certain.

-For a great example of the struggles of the Indian fintech market, consider the story of fintech startup, Kaarva.
+For a great example of the struggles of the Indian fintech market, consider the story of the fintech startup, Kaarva.

 While it’s great to have hundreds of thousands of customers, serving these customers presents a unique challenge.